 At one point or another, we’ve all experienced the joy of diving into muffin batter.
 Well, this recipe tastes just like that, and you don't have to worry about raw eggs or excess sugar.
 Plus it's gluten-free and vegan (with a Paleo option).

-The adult version of those Rice Krispies Treats you ate as a kid, these have all the crunch you desire, plus they won’t leave you hungry 10 minutes later.
-This recipe calls for peanut butter, but you can use any kind of nut or seed butter, and the balls will taste just as delicious.
+Cookie dough meets granola bar in these surpisingly healthy no-bake bites.
+They taste just like dessert, but they're packed with protein and nutrients.
+The recipe calls for peanut butter, but you can use any kind of nut or seed butter, and the balls will taste just as delicious.
 In fact, it'd be fun to play with different kinds to see what tastes best.

 It takes only five ingredients and 15 minutes to make this twist on the dessert—and it’s vegan.
 Plus, pecans are a good source of fiber and monounsaturated fats, so you can stock up on nutrients while you enjoy an evening (or any time of day) bite.

 Why struggle with homemade pie crust when you can make these?
-Pumpkin, oats, almonds, and of course pumpkin pie spice makes them taste just like your mom's Thanksgiving dessert, but now you don't need a fork—and portion control is easier.
+Pumpkin, oats, almonds, and pumpkin pie spice makes them taste just like your mom's Thanksgiving dessert—but now you don't need a fork.
 Plus, rather than baking, they set in the fridge.